MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 ---
-title: Invalidated qubits use checker
+title: Invalidated Qubits Use Checker - Quantum Development Kit
-description: Learn about the Microsoft QDK Invalidated Qubits Use Checker, which checks your Q# code for potentially invalid qubits.
+description: Learn about the Microsoft QDK Invalidated Qubits Use Checker, which uses the Quantum Trace Simulator to check your Q# code for potentially invalid qubits.
 author: vadym-kl
 ms.author: vadym@microsoft.com
-ms.date: 12/11/2017
+ms.date: 06/25/2020
 ms.topic: article
 uid: microsoft.quantum.machines.qc-trace-simulator.invalidated-qubits
 ---

-# Invalidated Qubits Use Checker
+# Quantum Trace Simulator: Invalidated Qubits Use Checker

+The Invalidated Qubits Use Checker is a part of the Quantum Development Kit [Quantum Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+You can use it to detect potential bugs in the code caused by invalid qubits.

+## Invalid qubits

-The `Invalidated Qubits Use Checker` is a part of the quantum computer [TraceSimulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro) designed for detecting potential bugs in the code.
-Consider the following piece of Q# code to illustrate the issues detected by the `Invalidated Qubits Use Checker`.
+Consider the following piece of Q# code to illustrate the issues detected by the Invalidated Qubits Use Checker:

 ```qsharp
 operation UseReleasedQubit() : Unit {